anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2005-07-01-tantric-cosmology-involution-and-evolution-of-consciousness.md

 introspective mind can be focused and tuned in to the greater universe.
-One learns to live in harmony with an inner peace and wisdom that connects the personal, microcosmic being with an inward, hidden order in the universe.
+One learns to live in harmony with an inner peace and wisdom that connects the personal, microcosmic being with an inward, hidden order in the Macrocosm, the universe.
 The Tantric theories about creation, involution, and evolution are very deep and complex.
 I refer the serious metaphysical reader to Idea and Ideology of Anandamurti or the works of Sir John Woodruff for a more complete description of Tantric cosmology and metaphysics.
 This book is